PARCC

-The Partnership for Assessment of Readiness for College and Careers (PARCC) is a consortium featuring two states, the District of Columbia, the Department of Defense Educational Activity, and the Bureau of Indian Education, that work to create and deploy a standard set of K–12 assessments in Mathematics and English, based on the Common Core State Standards.
+The Partnership for Assessment of Readiness for College and Careers (PARCC) is a consortium that includes the Department of Defense Educational Activity and the Bureau of Indian Education.
+Consortium members work to create and deploy a standard set of K–12 assessments in Mathematics and English, based on the Common Core State Standards.

 The PARCC consortium was awarded Race to the Top assessment funds in September 2010 by the U.S. Department of Education to help in the development of the K–12 assessments.
 PARCC has included educators in the development of its assessments and will consult with more than 200 postsecondary educators and administrators in the development of the assessments.

-New Mexico's governor recently signed an executive order to remove PARCC testing in New Mexico.
-For the 18-19 year, students will take the NMSBTA (New Mexico standards based transitional assessment).

 Background

-Before No Child Left Behind, The Elementary and Secondary Education Act was passed in 1965 as a part of the "War on Poverty".
+Before No Child Left Behind, The Elementary and Secondary Education Act was passed in 1965 as a part of the "war on poverty".
 In hopes of diminishing the achievement gap, the Elementary and Secondary Education Act was passed to create equal opportunity and access to education through high standards and accountability.
 These standards and accountability techniques came in the form of standardized testing.
 For the first time, federal money was being sent into local schools and made the production of test-based evidence mandatory for all educators.
 Standards were being assessed on these state-created exams, and local schools were then accountable to perform on these exams.
 In 2002, Congress re-examined ESEA and reauthorized it as No Child Left Behind Act (NCLB).

 ESEA created the accountability tool known as Adequate Yearly Progress (AYP).
 AYP is a required statewide accountability system which requires each state to ensure that all schools and districts make AYP.
 AYP is simply a “statewide accountability system mandated by the No Child Left Behind Act of 2001 which requires each state to ensure that all schools and districts make Adequate Yearly Progress".
 Since ESEA was passed, states and schools across the country have been working to improve its academics standards and assessments to ensure students graduate with the knowledge and skills most demanded by college and careers.
 As a result of NCLB, all 50 states and the District of Columbia have created state standardized tests for all children that are mandatory for graduation from high school.
 These tests are known as "high-stakes testing" in which schools, administrators, and teachers all become accountable for the test scores of their students.

 Changes

 In 2015, the PARCC consortium reevaluated their assessment program based on feedback from the community of schools, educators, and other consortium members.
-"After a deep evaluation of the assessment system, PARCC adjusted the requirements to include one summative Assessment (SA) to be completed towards the end of the year," a change implemented for the 2015–16 school year.
+"After a deep evaluation of the assessment system, PARCC adjusted the requirements to include one summative assessment (SA) to be completed towards the end of the year," a change implemented for the 2015–16 school year.